Project

 Slots and themes

-Components are styled with css slots that are filled with values from a theme.
+Components are styled with css slots that get their values from a simple hash we call a theme.

 class List < Protos::Component